 I usually like historical fiction, but I only read one historical fiction book in 2018.
 The Atomic City Girls (affiliate link) by Janet Beard.
 IT follows a couple characters who live and work in Oak Ridge in 1944.
 Oak Ridge is where the Americans were working on the atomic bomb, and as a result there were a lot of rules surrounding security and paranoia.
 The writing wasn’t the best, but I found the story lines and characters intriguing.

-The personal development books that I read this year were Big Magic (affiliate link) by Elizabeth Gilbert, The ONE Thing (affiliate link) by Gary Keller and Jay Papasan, and The Slight Edge by Jeff Olson.
+The personal development books that I read this year were Big Magic (affiliate link) by Elizabeth Gilbert, The ONE Thing (affiliate link) by Gary Keller and Jay Papasan, and The Slight Edge (affiliate link) by Jeff Olson.
 The ONE Thing was definitely my favorite out of all of them.
-It made sense how they suggested you break down goals int little chunks.
+It made sense how they suggested you break down goals into little chunks.

 I only read one thriller this year, which was The Girl on the Train (affiliate link) by Paula Hawkins.
 It’s not my favorite genre, but The Girl on the Train was pretty good, I liked it a lot.